qeeg/cpp-io/Paper.md

 streamsize write_some(span<const byte> buffer);
 ```

-*Effects:* If `empty(buffer)`, returns `0`.
+*Effects:* If `ranges::empty(buffer)`, returns `0`.
 Otherwise writes one or more bytes to the stream and advances the position by the amount of bytes written.

 *Returns:* The amount of bytes written.